reflex-frp/reflex-platform/docs/project-editor.md

 Compile errors are displayed in the GHCi buffer.
 Use `SPC e` (and `SPC E`) to navigate between the corresponding source lines which produced the errors.

+Flycheck also works, which means you get immediate feedback on type errors thus obviating compiling and loading modules more often.